nsbradford/Productivity/README.md

 * **Run meetings using the [Jeff Bezos technique](https://www.inc.com/justin-bariso/jeff-bezos-knows-how-to-run-a-meeting-here-are-his-three-simple-rules.html)** of having participants write up their thoughts beforehand and comment on each others’ write-ups; takes some time, but results in well-fleshed-out ideas and very efficient decision-making.
 * **“Most meetings are best scheduled for 15-20 minutes, or 2 hours.** The default of 1 hour is usually wrong, and leads to a lot of wasted time.” ([Sam Altman’s blog](http://blog.samaltman.com/productivity))

 ## Organization
 * **A good test of your organization** is “can I find anything in 30 seconds?”
 * I’ve used a **Recursive Goal Queue** happily since 2014: Organize yourself by highest-level goals (e.g. Work, Education, Finances, Friends, Philanthropy...).
 Then create two lists: a "TO-DO" a priority-queue backlog for each category that can grow arbitrarily large, and an "Agenda" which contains the top items in each category.
 Add to the TO-DO at will.
 Read over the Agenda every day to focus what you need to do; whenever you complete something, pop an item from that category's TO-DO queue and add it to the Agenda.
 Starter template [here](https://docs.google.com/document/d/1oCi1DPtzGXrCs-bocLy1y1qiuINj1DtqEbB_mcFgb00/edit?usp=sharing).
 * In general, try a Kanban Board tool such as Trello for any number of different types of to-do lists.
 The [Getting Things Done](https://gettingthingsdone.com/) methodology (see [blog](https://hamberg.no/gtd/) and [TED Talk](https://www.youtube.com/watch?v=CHxhjDPKfbY)) requires a fair amount of overhead but scales well.
 Simply setting 1-3 Big Goals for the day can give you focus and a proper sense of accomplishment (see [The Productivity Project](https://alifeofproductivity.com/book/)).
 A written to-do list for each day is easy to maintain.
 Make sure that even while in flow you are linking every task back to your high-level goal.
-* **Inventory your belongings** and use your annoyance at its length to throw things away and induce minimalism.
 * **Music Playlist Organization**: This I'm less certain about, but have had a fairly stable routine for ~3 years: Have a small set of "Core" genre playlists (Rock, Pop, Rap, Classical, Jazz...) which are MECE (mutually exclusive collectively exhaustive), and a large set of "Duplicate" playlists by application (Workout, Fancy Dinner, Chill Pregame, Party...).
   * **New Music**: new songs I find go in a central "New" playlist which is what I primarily listen to.
 After getting bored of a song, I decide to either remove it from the library, or to add it to a Core playlist and one or more Duplicate playlists.
   * I use Spotify Premium for its discovery features and integrations.